Have you ever said to yourself, “I don’t have time for that?”

 #3 Break Things Down To Doable Task

-Once you’ve clearly defined your situation you need to break things down into small doable task.
-These task should take no longer than 20 minutes at a time.
-In the last example I talked about paying off a credit card so here some task you could do that might only take 20 minutes or less.
+Once you’ve clearly defined your situation you need to break things down into small doable tasks.
+This task should take no longer than 20 minutes at a time.
+In the last example, I talked about paying off a credit card so here are some tasks you could do that might only take 20 minutes or less.

 - Gather all of your credit card debts.

 - Determine which debt you want to pay off first.